 Terms and Termination

 Any work that we undertake on your behalf will be deemed to be conducted on the basis of these terms and conditions, unless they are subsequently modified or waived by another written agreement, to which we are a party.
 Either party may terminate our engagement on a particular matter or generally, by giving notice to that effect at any time.
-Should this occur, you will continue to be responsible for any costs incurred or accrued before the date of termination, in addition to any fees or charges arising from any consequential work that we may subsequently be required to do including, but not limited to, recovery of outstanding debt.
+Should this occur, you will continue to be responsible for our fees and charges and for any costs incurred or accrued before the date of termination, in addition to any fees, charges and costs arising from any consequential work that we may subsequently be required to do including, but not limited to, recovery of outstanding debt.

 Right of Lien